wizcamp/wizcamp-realms-demo/session-guides/SESSION-01-instruction.md

-# Session 1 Instructor Guide: Setting Up Your Trivia Game
+# Session 1 Instructor Guide: Welcome to React Development

 ## Learning Outcomes

 **By the end of Session 1, students will be able to:**

-1. **Embrace the developer role** at Wizcamp Enterprises and understand the course scope including the 12-session exploration and hands-on approach
+1. **Embrace the developer role** at Wizcamp and understand the course scope including the 12-session exploration and hands-on approach
 2. **Explain what they are building** throughout the course including the trivia game features and development journey
 3. **Define modern web development and fullstack** including component-based architecture, API integration, and frontend-focused fullstack approach
 4. **Identify React's role** as a JavaScript library for building user interfaces with reusable components
 5. **Compare development approaches** by building the same counter functionality using both Vanilla JavaScript and React
 6. **Distinguish React's component-based architecture** from traditional HTML/CSS/JS approaches
-7. **Launch a professional development environment** using GitHub Codespaces and VS Code
+7. **Launch a modern development environment** using GitHub Codespaces and VS Code
 8. **Navigate project structure** and identify key folders and files
 9. **Start a React development server** and understand the basic development workflow
 10. **Modify React components** and experience Hot Module Replacement